 Banish Clip Art!

-Although clipart is free and convenient, it looks cheap, unprofessional, and generally lacks personality.
-While clip art may have once served a useful purpose for you or your organization, there are now a plethora of ways to avoid it and find higher quality alternatives instead.
+Although clip art is free and convenient, it looks cheap, unprofessional, and generally lacks personality.
+While clip art may have once served a useful purpose for you or your organization, there are now a plethora of reasons to avoid it and find higher quality alternatives instead.

 What is clip art?

 A quick Google search yields this definition for clip art: “Simple pictures and symbols made available for computer users to add to their documents.”

 But there is more to it.
 Clip art consists of (free) manufactured graphical images and illustrations that can be used by anyone (artists and non-artists) to include in their presentations, documents, designs, or any other visual they are creating.
 These simple graphics are meant as an easy way to “enhance” the documents visually, since they can be quickly inserted and are free to use.
 As a result, clip art has assaulted our PowerPoint presentations and documents since the early 1990s with its flashy, often pixelated, generic elements.